icgrp/ese532_handouts/ese532_handouts/hw3/walk_through.md

     where it's called.
 - we are running on the `main` thread by default.

+Your computer must have multiple cores.
+By default,
-We have multiple cores in Biglab.
-By default, the linux scheduler will schedule our threads into one of these cores.
+the linux scheduler will schedule our threads into one of these cores.
 What if we know what we are doing and want full control over assigning a specific thread to run on a